savinien/MK351/angular/README.md

   }
 ```
 When you input a new name in the form and press enter (triggers a `submit` event), you are now updating the property `name`.
 The variable `#newName` captures the user input.
-It is a *template variable* which can be used anywhere within the template.
+It is a *template variable* which can be used anywhere within the template (like passing it as an argument to the method `changeName()` via the submit event in the form).

 <a name="ngmod"></a>